gayugumelar21/portalberita/README.md

-# Puingberita
+# Portalberita
-Puingberita is simple blog build from Flask + Google Spreadsheet.
+Portalberita is simple blog build from Flask + Google Spreadsheet.
 This project support deploy using Vercel.

 ## How it Works